Joel Thiessen, PhD

 Nonreligion in a Complex Future

-Beginning in late 2019, I’m part of a with an international research team that is exploring the role and place of nonreligion in diverse social contexts around the world, including in Canada.
+Beginning in late 2019, I’m part of a 7 year study with an international research team that is exploring the role and place of nonreligion in diverse social contexts around the world, including in Canada.

 None of the Above: Nonreligious Identity in the US and Canada